 - Percentage of test coverage: How much testing that Automation Testing helps to increase

 - Percentage of automatable tests: How many tests to be automated

 - New test scripts growth trend: the number of new test scripts that are created every day

 - Code smells

 You can analyze product quality using specialized tools such as SonarQube.

-- Define criteria to select test cases to be automated: customer risk (the impacts of the tests to end-users), the value of the test (only automate tests that are valuable, not to automate every kind of test), cost efficiency (there are tests that require days to weeks to write automate scripts, to configure, to schedule, or access servers, that otherwise should be tested manually), history (components or features that are used the most by end-users).
+- Define criteria to select test cases to be automated: customer risk (the impacts of the tests to end-users), the value of the test (only automate valuable tests, not to automate every kind of test), cost efficiency (some tests require days to weeks to write automate scripts, to configure, to schedule, or access servers, that otherwise should be tested manually), history (components or features that are used the most by end-users).